axch/adaptive-plot/README.md

 plot-refine!
 - manually invoke adaptive refinement
+- accepts refinement adverbs
+- does not and should not care about visibility adverbs

 plot-uniform-refine!, plot-uniform-refine-x!, plot-uniform-refine-y!
 - manually refine a plot in the x or y dimension or both with uniform spacing